Contents

 Step 7: Layup

 Steps 1 to 6 are repeated for all the inner layers.
-For example, these steps will be carried out for layers 2, 3, and 4, 5.
+For example, these steps will be carried out for layers 2, 3, 4, and 5.

 Step 8: Lamination

 In this step, the stacks are pressed and heated in a vacuum chamber.
 The lamination process begins by applying a vacuum to remove all the entrapped air and gases.
-Later, heat and pressure are applied to the stack so the resin in the prepreg undergoes a molecular bonding.
+Later, heat and pressure are applied to the stack so the resin in the prepreg undergoes molecular bonding.
 Check out our article to learn about the causes of lamination voids.

 Step 9: Drilling

 The exit material lessens the burr formation.
 Burr is the protruding part of copper formed when the drill spindle penetrates through the board.
-To learn more about drilling, check out our article PCB Drilling Explained: The Do’s and the Dont’s.
+To learn more about drilling, check out our article PCB Drilling Explained: The Do’s and the Don’ts.

 Step 10: Deburring and desmearing